chingalice/ZapierTest/README.md

 * Tableau Public - I wanted to use it to do visualizations but they don't have a way to connect to Redshift unfortunately.
 * Mode Analytics Studio - after no success with Looker, this was the next one I thought of using as I have a mode account.
 And Muness also recommends trying this one out.

-Please see Part1SQL.sql file to see query summaries.
+Please see Part1SQL.sql file for query summaries.

 ## Part Two - ETL